MarcoGorelli/polars-plugins-tutorial/docs/life_pt1.md

 Many implementations stop the simulation at the border, so let's do it differently, let's wrap around!

 Wait, why are we talking about this here - isn't this a concern to be solved by our plugin in Rust?
-Yes, but in Python-land is where we name our columns.
+Yes, but Python-land is where we name our columns.
 So in order to have that nice overriding behavior, we need to address it here.
 This is also a hint at what the mysterious `_nwise_wrapping` function does: